hexdump2002/ComfyUI-PlotXY-Api/README.md

 # ComfyUI-PlotXY-Api
-How to build something like ComfyUI PlotXY grids but through API
+ComfyUI PlotXY grids using ComfyUI API on the browser (Automation example)